Sizwe780/azora-os/azora-forge/README.md

 ## License

-This service is part of the Azora OS and follows the project's licensing terms.
+This project is licensed under the AZORA PROPRIETARY LICENSE - see the LICENSE file for details.